Paul Anka: Personal life

+Anka is the father of six children: daughters Alexandra, Amanda, Alicia, Anthea, and Amelia (all with ex-wife Anne de Zogheb), and son Ethan (with ex-wife Anna Åberg).

-Anka was married to Anne de Zogheb, the half-English and half-Lebanese daughter of Lebanese diplomat Charles de Zogheb, from February 16, 1963 to 2001.
+Anka was married to Anne de Zogheb, the half-English and half-Lebanese daughter of Lebanese diplomat Charles de Zogheb, from February 16, 1963, until October 2, 2000.
 The couple met in 1962 in San Juan, Puerto Rico, where she was a fashion model on assignment and under contract to the Eileen Ford Agency.
 Zogheb, brought up in Egypt, is of Lebanese, English, Dutch, French, German, and Greek descent.
 The couple married the following year in a ceremony at Paris-Orly Airport.
-Through his daughter Amanda, he is the father-in-law of the actor Jason Bateman.
+Through their daughter, Amanda, he is the father-in-law of Jason Bateman, an actor.
 On September 6, 1990, Anka became a naturalized citizen of the United States.

 In 2008, Anka married his personal trainer, Anna Åberg, in Sardinia, Italy.
-They divorced in 2010, and Paul has full custody of their son.
+They divorced in 2010, and he has full custody of their son.
 Anna was featured in the Swedish TV3 show Svenska Hollywoodfruar (Swedish Hollywood Wives).

-Anka's autobiography, My Way, co-written with David Dalton, was published in 2013.
+Paul Anka's autobiography, My Way, co-written with David Dalton, was published in 2013.